edsu/inkdroid.org/_posts/2016-10-15-followers.md

 necessary to inspect the users to get a sense of that.

-But maybe, just maybe, this data points at the fact that a Woman's right to choose is still a polarizing and hot button issue, more than any other, for folks in this years election?
-Or at least for folks who use Twitter...which is definitely  not all voters.
+But maybe, just maybe, this data points at the fact that a Woman's right to choose and marriage equality are still polarizing and hot button issues, more so than any others, for folks in this years election?
+At least for folks who use Twitter...which is definitely not all voters.
 That's probably the biggest caveat there is.

 If you have ideas, questions, criticisms about any of this I'd love to hear from you.